Get E-Book

 socket.destroy();

 Use it for failure paths, protocol violations, shutdown cuts, and cleanup after a timeout.
-It is the call that says local code is finished with this socket now.
+It is the call you use when local code is done with this socket now.

 socket.destroy(new Error('bad frame'));

-destroy() and TCP RST are related at the JavaScript API boundary, with the OS making the packet-level decision.
-Node requests local teardown.
-The OS decides what packets to send based on socket state, unread data, pending writes, platform behavior, and options.
-The practical result is the same for your code: queued userland writes can be dropped, the handle closes, and future reads or writes stop.
+destroy() tells Node to tear down local socket state.
+The OS decides the packet-level behavior based on socket state, unread data, pending writes, platform behavior, and options.
+For your code, the practical result is this - queued userland writes can be dropped, the handle closes, and future reads or writes stop.

 socket.write('ok\n');